 Courtesy of Tame Impala, thanks to Kevin Parker.

 Venetian Snares - Szamár Madár

 Courtesy of Venetian Snares, thanks to Aaron Funk.

-DrumExtract is available as a VST plugin (32-bit & 64-bit) for the Windows platform.
-It works with Cubase, Ableton Live, Reaper, FL Studio, Sound Forge, Audacity, Adobe Audition, etc.
+DrumExtract is available as a VST plugin (32 & 64-bit) for Windows and as a VST and Audio Unit for Mac.
+It works with Cubase, Ableton Live, Reaper, FL Studio, Sound Forge, Audacity, Audition, Logic Pro X, Studio One, MPC Software, Serato, Maschine, etc.

 Of course, an audio mix is like a baked cake: it is difficult (and sometimes impossible) to recover each individual part of a mix.
 However, even if no perfect result can be achieved, DrumExtract goes beyond traditional tools and offers state-of-the-art separation.